MicrosoftDocs/well-architected/well-architected/ai/design-principles.md

 # Design principles for AI workloads on Azure

-This article outlines the core principles with an focus on the AI aspects of an architecture.
+This article outlines the core principles for AI workloads on Azure with a focus on the AI aspects of an architecture.
 It's essential to consider all Well-Architected Framework pillars collectively, including their tradeoffs.
 Apply each pillar to the functional and nonfunctional requirements of the workload.

 ## Reliability